erhanince/EMUFireNet-Models-and-Test-Dataset/README.md

 # Custom EMUDataset

-You may download our custom test data from the link below:
+You may download EMU's custom test data from the link below: